rwkama1/charge_parking_lot/README.md

 ## Description

-Calculate how much customers should be charged for the use of parking The rates that are had are the following:
+Calculate how much customers should be charged for the use of parking.
+The rates that are had are the following:
 The first two hours at USD 0.25 each.
 The next three at USD 0.20 each.